 There are a few other local chain hotels scattered around the area.
 If you’re looking at where to stay in Mexico City before a flight and the ones highlighted above are booked or out of your budget, you can check We Hotel, Fiesta Inn, or other MEX airport hotel options.

-See those, plus Airbnb prices anywhere in the city on the map below.
+See those, plus Mexico City apartment rental prices on the map below.
 Just put in your dates and zoom in.

 Review by editor Tim Leffel, photos by Leffel except NH Collection courtesy of the hotel.